A moperadic approach to cyclotomic associators

 In arity three, there is an arrow $\Phi^{1,2,3}$, going from $(12)3$ to $1(23)$, that can be depicted in the following ways:

-\end{example} A version of some claim of Grothendieck \cite{Esquisse} about the (genus $0$) (Grothendieck--)Teichm\"uller tower, later proven by Drinfeld \cite{DrGal}, can be understood as a generator and relations presentation for $\PaB$.
-This was made more explicit by Bar-Natan \cite{BN} in a different language, and written in term of operads by Fresse \cite[Theorem 6.2.4]{Fresse}.
-Following the convention and notation from \cite[Section 2]{CaGo2}, it reads as follows \begin{theorem} As an operad in groupoids having $\mathbf{Pa}$ as operad of objects, $\mathbf{PaB}$ is freely generated by $R:=R^{1,2}$ and $\Phi:=\Phi^{1,2,3}$ together with the following relations:
+\end{example} Grothendieck's insight \cite{Esquisse} about the (genus $0$) (Grothendieck--)Teichm\"uller tower, later proven by Drinfeld \cite{DrGal}, can be understood as a generators and relations presentation for $\PaB$.
+This was made more explicit by Bar-Natan \cite{BN} in a different language, and written in term of operads by Tamarkin \cite{Tam} and Fresse \cite[Theorem 6.2.4]{Fresse}.
+Following the convention and notation from \cite[Section 2]{CaGo2}, it reads as follows \begin{theorem} As an operad in groupoids having $\mathbf{Pa}$ as operad of objects, $\mathbf{PaB}$ is generated by $R:=R^{1,2}$ and $\Phi:=\Phi^{1,2,3}$ together with the following relations:

 \end{theorem}